8 Sources

 Copy Link

-Microsoft and Idaho National Laboratory collaborate to use AI for streamlining the nuclear power plant permitting process, potentially reducing the time and complexity involved in securing licenses for new and existing nuclear facilities.
+Microsoft and the Idaho National Laboratory are collaborating to use AI in streamlining the complex process of securing permits for new nuclear power plants, potentially reducing the time and effort required for licensing applications.

-The partnership will utilize Microsoft's Azure AI services to develop a tool capable of generating engineering and safety analysis reports, which are crucial components of the application process for construction permits and operating licenses for nuclear facilities in the United States 1.
-This AI system, trained on a vast repository of successful historical applications, will compile data from various studies into comprehensive applications that often span hundreds of pages [2].
+The partnership will utilize Microsoft's AI technology to generate engineering and safety analysis reports, which are crucial components of the application process for construction permits and operating licenses for nuclear facilities in the United States.
+These AI systems, trained on a vast repository of successful historical applications, will compile data from various studies into comprehensive applications that can span hundreds of pages 1.

-Nelli Babayan, AI director for federal civilian business at Microsoft, emphasized that the tool is designed for human refinement, allowing experts to review and edit each section as needed 1.
-This approach ensures that while AI accelerates the process, human oversight remains central to maintaining safety and regulatory compliance.
+Nelli Babayan, AI director for federal civilian business at Microsoft, emphasized that the AI-generated content is designed for human refinement.
+Experts will review and edit each section as needed, ensuring accuracy and compliance with regulatory standards 1.

 Source: newswise